 DIPPING CHOCOLATE

 - Dunk the lower part of the coconut macaroons into the melted chocolate.
-After dripping off a little you can put them back onto the parchment paper you used for baking and leave until the chocolate becomes firm again.
-Drizzle some chocolate on top; allow the drizzle to firm up then serve and enjoy or store appropriately.100 g (¾ cup) sugar-free chocolate chips
+After dripping off a little, put them onto parchment paper and leave them until the chocolate firms up.100 g (¾ cup) sugar-free chocolate chips

 Notes

-- Fold the unsweetened coconut flakes (shredded coconut) to the whipped egg whites to avoid knocking out the air from the egg whites, which may lead to flat macaroons.
+- Fold the unsweetened coconut flakes (shredded coconut) into the whipped egg whites to avoid knocking out the air from the egg whites, which may lead to flat macaroons.

 - You can dip the cookie scoop or spoons in a glass of water so the batter doesn't stick to the utensils.